technoguy3105/SunFlow/README.md

 # Design & Optimize your Supply Chain

 SunFlow is a tool to design and optimize your Supply Chains.
-In SunFlow a model is made of materials, components, parts, products, substitutes, suppliers, manufactures, distributors and customers - just to mention the major ones - together with fix and variable costs, capacities and other constraints.
-With SunFlow you can model all kinds of industrial supply chains from simple transportation networks up to complex manufacturing models.
+In SunFlow a supply model is made of materials, components, parts, products, substitutes, suppliers, manufacturers, distributors and customers - just to mention the major ones - together with fix and variable costs, capacities and other constraints.
+With SunFlow you model all kinds of industrial supply chains from simple transportation networks up to complex multi-level manufacturing setups.

 Tutorials